Basics of Diesel Engine Emissions and Aftertreatment Systems

 Improve your understanding of diesel aftertreatment as it relates to product design, system development and environmental compliance.
-Presented by the SEMA Emerging Trends and Technology Network (ETTN), this course will provide a high-level system overview and deep dive into the details of component performance.
+Presented by the SEMA Emerging Trends and Technology Network (ETTN), this course provided a high-level system overview and deep dive into the details of component performance.

-Join Dr. Andrea Strzelec, Director Master of Engineering in Engine Systems (MEES) and Polymer Engineering (MEPE) Programs, College of Engineering at the University of Wisconsin, to learn:
+Dr. Andrea Strzelec, Director Master of Engineering in Engine Systems (MEES) and Polymer Engineering (MEPE) Programs, College of Engineering at the University of Wisconsin, discusses: